keziaolive/keziaolive.github.io/_blogposts/2025-10-22-latex-crash-course.md

 # 1. Why learn LaTeX?
 - What we do requires writing: be it writing essays, reports, journal articles, or our thesis/dissertation
 - These require tools, and we rely a lot on Microsoft Office suites
-- while this is a good solution in general, there are several frustrations:
+- While this is a good solution in general, there are several frustrations:
-    - it is _not_ free.
+    - It is _not_ free.
 If you are not getting it paid by the university, it is pricey!
         - I would love for science to be open and free -- not only accessible to those who can afford a Microsoft suite.
         - You could go to google docs or use LibreOffice, but..
-    - a lot of the things we write is long and complex.
+    - A lot of the things we write is long and complex.
 We work a lot with tables, figures, bibliography; and it could get so frustrating when
         - "What number figure is that again?"
         - "Did I make sure that all the references are properly put in?"
         - "What kind of sorcery made my page look so wonky???"